-- 220.1 Administrative. - A. BWL shall maintain a written Fall Protection and Prevention Program intended for the protection of BWL employees, contractors, vendors, visitors, and the public in BWL facilities and at BWL job sites. - B. The BWL Fall Protection and Prevention Program shall be maintained in full compliance with MIOSHA Construction Safety Standard Part 45: Fall Protection, General Industry Standard Part 2: Walking-Working Surfaces, and other applicable safety standards.
+- 220.1 Administrative. - A. BWL shall maintain a written fall protection and prevention program intended for the protection of BWL employees, contractors, vendors, visitors, and the public in BWL facilities and at BWL job sites. - B. The BWL Fall Protection and Prevention Program shall be maintained in full compliance with MIOSHA Construction Safety Standard Part 45: Fall Protection, General Industry Standard Part 2: Walking-Working Surfaces, and other applicable safety standards. - C. The BWL Fall Protection and Prevention Program shall be periodically reviewed for compliance and best practice.